 Medicare and Medicaid don't even have to pay for these procedures because HHS’s medical experts believe gender transition procedures can be harmful.
 But HHS’s political appointees have pushed through a rule that will ruin doctors whose best medical judgment is that they cannot perform the very same procedures because it will harm the child under their care.

 Studies have shown that up to 93 percent of children referred for gender dysphoria (i.e., feeling one's emotional and psychological identity as male or female to be opposite to one's biological sex) grow out of it naturally by the time they reach adolescence or adulthood.
-By putting them through the transition process, though, the children woud be at risk for medical problems later in life.
+By putting them through the transition process, though, the children would be at risk for medical problems later in life.
 The Institute of Medicine of the National Academies found that transgender individuals “may be at increased risk for breast, ovarian, uterine, or prostate cancer as a result of hormone therapy.”

 “This is a common-sense ruling,” said Lori Windham, senior counsel at Becket Law, which filed a lawsuit against the regulation.
 “The government has no business forcing private doctors to perform procedures on children that the government itself recognizes can be harmful and exempts its own doctors from performing.
 Today’s ruling ensures that doctors’ best medical judgment will not be replaced with political agendas and bureaucratic interference.”